-SR-22 – Some drivers in New Hampshire and other states get notice from their local DMV that they are being required to obtain an SR-22.
+SR-22 – Some drivers in New Hampshire and other states get a notice from their local DMV that they are being required to obtain an SR-22.
 What is that?
-It’s way to for certain drivers to prove that they have the minimum required insurance.
+It’s a way for certain drivers to prove that they have the minimum required insurance.
 The government requires this proof to be on file when the driver has engaged in some conduct that demonstrates a heightened risk to the public.
 The drawback is that your insurance company might charge a significant fee (or rate increase) to keep one on file with the State.

 Why Would You Need an SR-22?

 Here are some of the many ways you can be asked to get an SR-22:

 - Homicide or assault with a motor vehicle

 - Four or more speeding tickets in a year

 - Uninsured accident causing injury to persons or property